 "I would be honored, Professor.
 I'll make you anything you want.
 Free of charge, of course," I reply.

 "Don't go too crazy.
 I'm just a simple old woman who loves her tartan.
 But a change of color would be nice, maybe," she states, a whimsical look in her eye.

 I nod, "Whatever you want.
 Just send me your ideas, however vague they may be, and your measurements and I will get right on it."

 "Thank you, Miss Malfoy."

 "Thank you, Professor, for allowing me to do this."

-"Well, I thought it be better to let you have your way then have you doing anything behind my back," she adds, mischievously.
+"Well, I thought it’d be better to let you have your way than have you doing anything behind my back," she adds, mischievously.

 She clearly saw right through me, I almost laughed out loud at the thought.

 "It will be much easier this way though.
 Thank you," I divulge and she nods knowingly.